 Ted Stevens Young Alaskan Artist Award

-The 2023 Young Alaskan Artist Award Competition is now open!
+The 2025 Young Alaskan Artist Award Competition opens in January!

 Since 1999, the Anchorage Festival of Music has sponsored an annual competition to recognize an Alaskan classical musician entering the professional field.
 The competition is open to any Alaskan who is at least a college freshman pursuing a degree or program in music at an accredited institution.